Visual aids tour

 register, short enough that two consecutive highlights compose

 visually rather than queue.
-The recording fires three highlights in
+The recording clicks the three highlight

 (highlight_default_frames, highlight_color).